 If you have any questions regarding what plant does require inspection by law please contact us to discuss.
 For a copy of our guide to Engineering insurance and inspection services and the cover provided under a standard policy* click here.

-* For full terms and conditions please refer to the policy wording available on request. *As with all insurance policies, the policy is subject to limits, conditions and exclusions.
+*As with all insurance policies, the policy is subject to limits, conditions and exclusions.
 For full terms and conditions please refer to the policy wording available on request.
 This document does not purport to be comprehensive or to give legal advice.
-While every effort has been made to ensure accuracy, Deacon cannot be held liable for any errors, omissions or inaccuracies contained within the document.
+While every effort has been made to ensure accuracy, Gallagher cannot be held liable for any errors, omissions or inaccuracies contained within the document.
 Readers are always recommended to take further professional advice before making any decisions.

 Frequently Asked Questions